CANADIAN RED CROSS TRAINING PARTNER

-Standard First Aid Calgary
+Canadian Red Cross Intermediate First Aid in Calgary

 Canadian Red Cross Training Partner.
 Public courses in Calgary, with select Leduc dates and private onsite training available across Alberta.

-Standard First Aid Course Dates
+Intermediate First Aid Course Dates

 Quick Course Details

-3 years
+Certification length: 3 years

-Intermediate First Aid
+Course level: Intermediate First Aid

-Calgary, with select Leduc and onsite options when available
+Location: Calgary, with select Leduc and onsite options when available

 Course Overview